idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 Once your MOOSE object inherits from the `DerivativeMaterialInterface` class, you can now use material properties provided by the Solid Properties module.
-In the header file of the MOOSE object where a solid material property is needed (in this case, the thermal conductivity and its derivative), `const` references to the material properties are required:
+In the header file of the MOOSE object where a solid material property is needed (in this case, the thermal conductivity), `const` references to the material properties are required:

 !listing modules/solid_properties/test/include/kernels/HeatDiffusion.h start=/// thermal end=};

-The names `_k` and `_dk_dT` are arbitrary, and may be selected as desired per application.
+The name `_k` is arbitrary, and may be selected as desired per application.

 The desired material properties are then obtained in the constructor in the source file according to the name of those properties defined in [ThermalSolidPropertiesMaterial](/materials/ThermalSolidPropertiesMaterial.md) (which